 Here's where July 4th parades and fireworks shows are happening in Northern California

-Fourth of July is right around the corner and local officials in Northern California are urging people to "keep it safe, keep it legal."
+The Fourth of July is here and local officials in Northern California are urging people to "keep it safe, keep it legal."

 Sacramento Metro Fire shared a handful of tips, including purchasing legal fireworks with the California State Fire Marshal's seal of approval, having a hose line ready, being 30 feet of non-combustible clearance and soaking fireworks in water for 24 hours before throwing them away.